Skip to content

 Mini-FAQ

-• Should I add an LNA? — No. It reduces headroom, invites IMD, and compromises balance.
+• Should I add an LNA? — Usually no. It reduces headroom, invites overload/IMD, and can compromise balance.
 Filter first.

-• How big should the loops be? — Around 19 cm diameter worked well in tests; keep geometry rigid and balanced.
+• How big should the loops be? — Around 19 cm diameter worked well in these tests.
+Keep the geometry rigid and balanced.

-• Why sum E on one loop leg? — It preserves a cardioid as E/H ratios change with distance and avoids complete cancellation.
+• Why sum E on one loop leg? — It preserves a usable cardioid as E/H ratios change with distance and helps avoid complete cancellation.

-• Best “more range” upgrade? — A better receiver or a simple front-end preselector (LPF/BPF), not extra gain.
+• Best “more range” upgrade? — A better receiver or a simple front-end preselector, not extra probe gain.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.